wdempseyRepo/neuron-analysis/gcamp/README.md

 ### DeltaFOverF.m

-1. Download an .lsm file of interest from the "Synapse Mapping/Zebrafish/2020GCaMPExperiments" dropbox folder.
+1. Download an .lsm file of interest (here, Zeiss ZEN software outputs are used as an example).
 2. Open .lsm file in fiji
 3. In the menu bar, go to Plugins->LSM Toolbox->Show LSM Toolbox
 4. In the LSM Toolbox window, click "Show Infos" button